pawelzar/python-tic-tac-toe/README.md

-# Tic-tac-toe win state checker.
+# Tic-tac-toe win state checker

 The rules of a Tic-tac-toe (https://en.wikipedia.org/wiki/Tictactoe):
 - Played on an NxN board.
 - Two players, X and O.
-- A player has won if they occupy an entire row, column or diagonal.
+- A player has won if occupies an entire row, column or diagonal.

 The program should accept a board state through stdin, and output a "X" or "O" if either of those players won, and "." if no player has won.
 If the state of the board is invalid, the program should fail